mars0i/pasta/README.md

 and by default the REPL will try to list the contents of atoms, so if you allow any snipe to print to the terminal, you'll set off an infinite loop that will result in a stack overflow.
 Sorry about that!

+## Full installation

+This program is written in the [Clojure](https://clojure.org) language using [MASON](http://cs.gmu.edu/~eclab/projects/mason).
+MASON is a Java library for agent-based modeling.

+To install, once you clone this repo:

+You need Leiningen (http://leiningen.org).
+Then change to the root directory of the repo, and run 'lein deps'.
+This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that pasta needs.

+You'll also need to download the MASON jar file mason.19.jar (or a later version, probably), and MASON libraries.tar.gz or libraries.zip file.
+Move the MASON jar file into the lib directory under this project's directory.
+Unpack the contents of the libraries file into this project as well.
+You may want to get the MASON-associated 3D libs, too, in order to get rid of a warning message during startup.
+Place these jars in the same places as the others.

 ## License